TON 618: Supermassive black hole

+Evolution models based on the revisited mass of TON 618's supermassive black hole predict that it will live for roughly 1.3×10^99 years (near the end of the Black Hole Era of the universe, when it is nearly 10^{89} times its current age), before it dissipates via Hawking radiation.

 Lyman-alpha nebula

 A computer simulated close-up view of a Lyman-alpha blob.
 A similar gas cloud is present at TON 618.

 The nature of TON 618 as a Lyman-alpha emitter has been well documented since at least the 1980s.
 Lyman-alpha emitters are characterized by their significant emission of the Lyman-alpha line, an ultraviolet wavelength emitted by neutral hydrogen.
 Such objects, however, have been very difficult to study due to the Lyman-alpha line being strongly absorbed by air in the Earth's atmosphere, limiting study of Lyman-alpha emitters to those objects with high redshifts.
 TON 618, with its luminous emission of Lyman-alpha radiation along with its high redshift, has made it one of the most important objects in the study of the Lyman-alpha forest.

 Observations made by the Atacama Large Millimeter Array (ALMA) in 2021 revealed the apparent source of the Lyman-alpha radiation of TON 618: an enormous cloud of gas surrounding the quasar and its host galaxy.
 This would make it a Lyman-alpha blob (LAB), one of the largest such objects yet known.

 LABs are huge collections of gases, or nebulae, that are also classified as Lyman-alpha emitters.
 These enormous, galaxy-sized clouds are some of the largest nebulae known to exist, with some identified LABs in the 2000s reaching sizes of at least hundreds of thousands of light-years across.